Scroll Top

 Stress EKG

-Stress EKG machines, also known as a stress test machine, assess the heart’s response to physical exertion.
+Stress EKG machines assess the heart’s response to physical exertion.
 This diagnostic test helps healthcare professionals evaluate the heart’s performance under stress or increased workload.
-Ultimately, stress machines can reveal certain cardiovascular abnormalities that might not be apparent during rest.

 Holter

-Holter monitors continuously monitor a patient’s heart activity over an extended period, typically 24 to 48 hours or even longer.
+Holter monitors continuously monitor a patient’s heart activity over an extended period, typically 24 to 48 hours.

-The electrodes attach to the chest and record every heartbeat during the monitoring period.
-Continuous monitoring provides a more comprehensive view of the heart’s behavior during everyday activities, including sleep, exercise, and stress.
+Continuous monitoring provides a more comprehensive view of the heart’s behavior during everyday activities, including sleep and exercise.

 Close X